 - Mindfulness is an effective resiliency tool.
 Test yourself with this Mindfulness Quiz.

-- Stress management: How are you handling your stress?
-Take this Stress Screen to assess and learn tips on stress management.
+- Stress management: Take this Stress Screen to assess and learn tips on stress management.

 DIMENSIONS: Work & Well-Being Toolkit for Physicians was developed by the University of Colorado Anschutz Medical Campus, School of Medicine, Behavioral Health and Wellness Program, in September, 2014.
 The University of Colorado Anshultz Medical Campus School of Medicine has given us permission to utilize their program.
 A selection of tools are available for download below.